 2. Eat healthily

 The food you eat, to a remarkably large extent, influences your weight and outward appearance.
-As much as it is advisable to not eat high-calorie foods during normal life, you should, however, eat quite some amount of healthy high-calorie foods after childbirth.
+As much as it is advisable not to eat high-calorie foods during normal life, you should eat some healthy high-calorie foods after childbirth.

 This is because, as a nursing mother, you use some more calories than you normally would if you were not nursing a baby.

-Cutting back the amount of calories you take in just because you want to manage your weight might not be healthy for your baby.
+Cutting back the number of calories you take in just because you want to manage your weight might not be healthy for your baby.

 High-Calorie foods do not have to include junk food and unhealthy snacks.
 They can be healthy whole meals and natural carbohydrates.

-Stick to eating healthy vegetables and proteinous foods, both of which would help both you and your baby.
+Stick to eating healthy vegetables and proteinous foods, which would help you and your baby.

 3. Drink lots of water